-Whether you’re spending the day outdoors with your kids at William Land Regional Park, enjoying a romantic evening in downtown’s Kay District, or reliving the California Gold Rush at the Old Sacramento Historic District— this capital city in our West Region has a variety of activities to meet your lifestyle needs.
+Whether you’re spending the day outdoors at William Land Regional Park, enjoying a romantic evening in downtown’s Kay District, or reliving the California Gold Rush at the Old Sacramento Historic District— this capital city in our West Region has a variety of activities to meet your lifestyle needs.

 PARKS & RECREATION